 2. Large Popular Classifieds

 Another good option for getting national exposure is using a generic but popular classifieds or auction site.
+There are many choices, but a few stand out as popular choices.

 One of the biggest sites is eBay.
 It is billed as having 160 million shoppers.
 That is a huge audience.